PaLeroy/phd_defense/talk.md

     - Indepent learner: IQV and IQV-Max
     - CTDE: QVMix and QVMix-Max

-- Achieve similar and better performance than QMIX.
+- Achieve similar and sometimes better performance than QMIX.

 - Reduce the overestimation bias.